wiremoons/systemp/README.md

     -v | --version       display program version           false
 ```

-As indicated by the above help screen output, the version information for the program can alos be checked with the command: `systemp -v` or `systemp --version`:
+As indicated by the above help screen output, the version information for the program can also be checked with the command: `systemp -v` or `systemp --version`:

 ```
 'systemp' is version: '1.0.0' running on 'linux' (amd64).